Matawan in Monmouth County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Cemeteries & Burial Sites • War, US Revolutionary.
 A significant historical month for this entry is December 1998.

 Location.
 40° 23.467′ N, 74° 14.085′ W. Marker is in Matawan, New Jersey, in Monmouth County.
-Marker can be reached from Poet Drive, on the right when traveling east.
+It can be reached from Poet Drive, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 112 Poet Drive, Matawan NJ 07747, United States of America.
 Touch for directions.

-Photographed By Bill Coughlin, August 16, 2014
+Photographed by Bill Coughlin, August 16, 2014

-5. Poet’s Grave
+5. Poets Grave

 A privateer captain during the Revolutionary War, Freneau was captured and abused by the British.
 He survived imprisonment, shipwrecks and hurricanes, but ultimately died after losing his way in a blizzard returning home from the general store.

 Credits.
 This page was last revised on May 8, 2018.
 It was originally submitted on August 16, 2014, by Bill Coughlin of Woodland Park, New Jersey.
-This page has been viewed 496 times since then and 52 times this year.
+This page has been viewed 914 times since then and 50 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 16, 2014, by Bill Coughlin of Woodland Park, New Jersey.